 In 2013, Lindy won the Women's Media Center's Social Media Award, presented by Jane Fonda in New York City.
 That same year her work was selected among the Nation's top ten feminist articles of the year and the New Statesman's top 20 best online pieces of the year.
-Lindy herself was profiled by Cosmopolitan, chosen as one of City Arts's artists of the year, and nominated for Best Print/Web Columnist by Mediaite.
+Lindy herself was profiled by Cosmopolitan and Seattle Magazine, chosen as one of City Arts's artists of the year, and nominated for Best Print/Web Columnist by Mediaite.

 Lindy is available for your speaking engagement.
 She is currently at work on her next book.
 As soon as this Chopped marathon is over.

 She is represented by Gary Morris at the David Black Agency.